Key technology boss at U.S. Census Bureau switches roles

 Atri Kalluri, who ran the Decennial IT Division, moved on April 14 to a new role managing data security, Census spokesman Michael Cook said.

 Kalluri now oversees “definition and implementation of policies” for “response security and data integrity,” Cook said.
-An acting IT chief is handling his previous duties while the bureau searches for a permanent replacement.
+Michael Thieme, the bureau’s assistant director for decennial programs, will handle Kalluri’s previous duties while the bureau searches for a permanent replacement.

 Kalluri’s move comes at a crucial time, as the bureau gears up for the first census that will primarily be conducted online.
-Data derived from the survey are used to divvy up seats in the U.S. Congress, and to direct the federal government’s allocation of trillions of dollars of aid each decade.
+Data derived from the survey are used to divvy up seats in the U.S. Congress and to direct the federal government’s allocation of trillions of dollars of aid each decade.

 The Census Bureau is spending nearly $5 billion to fortify technology ahead of next year’s tally.
 However, a federal government watchdog has said schedule delays, fiscal constraints and personnel vacancies have hampered those efforts.